PillowFishSticks/Kassie-MS4/TESTING.md

     - Facebook, Instagram, Twitters, and Pinterest icons can be found in the footer on every page.

 1. **To be able to easily get in contact with the shop owner via a telephone number or email.**
-    - The PetPals contact number and email address can be found in the footer on every page.
+    - The Kassie contact number and email address can be found in the footer on every page.

 1. **Feedback from the website I am using when I interact with it, I expect pop ups and modals to inform me when my forms have been completed and sent correctly.
 Or to let me know when an error has ocurred and what to do next.**
-    - Popups appear to inform the user when their forms are completed, when items are added to their cart, when they checkout successfully, as well as if there are any errors when cheecking out.
+    - Popups appear to inform the user when their forms are completed, when products are added to their bag, when they checkout successfully, as well as if there are any errors when checking out.
     - Error messages are also returned to the user when there is a problem with the site's functionality.

 ## Manual Testing